voorhoede/plek/website/docs/guide/usage.md

 # Usage
 The Plek CLI comes with a subcommand for each supported service, which is what you probably want to use most of the time since it takes care of all steps.
-Additionally there are three subcommands: `cleanup`, `deploy` and `alias` for each step in the deployment flow.
-This allows for custom scripts when more flexibility is needed.

 To run the CLI it will need to be in your `$PATH`, meaning it can be located.
 Depending on your installation method the `plek` commands below might need to be prefixed with `npx` or `./node_modules/.bin/`.